radargun/radargun/docs/architecture/design_documentation.md

 **Slave**

 Slaves are nodes which execute the benchmark, gather statistics and other info.
-The slaves start a Service - this is the tested system (such as Infinispan, EHCache, Memcached client etc.).
-Naturally, there can be many slaves.
+The slaves start a Service - this is the tested system (such as Infinispan, EHCache, Memcached client etc.), there can be many slaves.

-**Local mode**

-Local mode has been removed in RadarGun 3.0 which restarts slaves in order to isolate services, rather than using separate class loader.

-RadarGun 2.x:

->In clustered scenario, there are separate JVMs for each Master and Slave.
-If you need only single Slave, you can start both Master and Slave in the same JVM - this is called the local mode and is triggered using <local /> instead of <clusters>...</clusters> in the configuration.
+>Naturally nothing prevents execution of multiple slaves on one machine, even localhost.
+This is absolutelly useless for benchmarking, but perfectly fine (and often used) for benchmark development.

 ### Stages